Deleted text is in Strikethrough, inserted text

 a named variable which occurs only once in the term,

-and (4) the elements appear in the order of the first occurrence of their variablesV
+and (4) the elements appear in the order of the first occurrence of their variablesVin the term input, in left-to-right traversal order.

-before option
+variable_names(VN_list) before option

-in analogy to
+numbervars(Bool) in analogy to

-the read-option variable_names(VN_list)
+the read-option variable_names(VN_list).

 Replace an by a non-negative in

-write-option numbervars(Bool)
+write-option numbervars(Bool).

-is output as the unquoted atom (@@@better: is output as the sequence of characters defined by the syntax for the atom)A
+variable_names(VN_list) Each variableVis output as the unquoted atom (@@@better: is output as the sequence of characters defined by the syntax for the atom)Aiff a termA = Vis an element of the listVN_list.
+If more than one element applies, the leftmost is used.

-isana non-negative integer, is
+term of the form'$VAR'(N), whereNisana non-negative integer, is

 output as a variable name consisting of a capital letter